iosecurityio/make_steam_link/README.md

 - `abcdeabcdeabcdeabcdeabcdeabcdeabcdeabcdeabcdeabcdeabcdeabcdeabc.ab`

-- ... and nearly all of your favorite 4 letter words that end in `ck`, `nt`, `ss`, etc.
+- ... and nearly all of your favorite 4-letter words that end in `ck`, `nt`, `ss`, etc.

 - The possibilities are endless!

 ### Constraints

+There are a few constraints that I've found, some are still being tested:

 - The Subdomain can not be longer than 63 characters long

+  - I have notes of 126 maximum characters, but I can't seem to reproduce that.
+That's exactly 2x.

 - The amount of subdomains is limited to 31

-  - I have notes of 126 maximum characters, but I can't seem to reproduce that.

   - I also have notes of only being allowed 15 subdomains

-  - The maximum amount of subdomains possible is capped at 500.
-Steam doesn't come close to that.
+  - The maximum amount of subdomains possible on the internet is capped at 500 so Steam doesn't come close to that.

 - The Top Level Domain has to be valid, or on an allow list of sorts.

-- Steams character count for a message is 5000 characters.
+- Steams character count for a message is capped at **5000 characters**.

-### Final Notes
+### Updates, Notes, and TODOs

 - Update: You can now Linkify your Steam messages.
 Example output above.

+- NOTE: The constraints need to be ironed out more.
+Do they differentiate domain from subdomain?
+Lengths? etc.

 - TODO: Add more tests and more research into what I'm doing with my life.

 - TODO: Clean up vernacular around subdomain/domain/hostname.

 - TODO: Refactor into a class and add more functionality.

+- TODO: Make friends mad.